sabrinamamamia/venture-capital-research-project/README.md

 # venture-capital-research-project

-Script used to scrape/parse VC contract data for the McDonough School of Business Undergraduate Research Fellowship
+These are scripts I made to scrape and parse venture capital contract data from a VC Experts database and export to CSV.